Purba Medinipur district: Panskura

 It is a municipality upgraded in 2002.
 It is one of the busiest towns in East Midnapore district.
 Panskura is known as "Valley of Flowers" with large supplies of flowers to other places.
 Panskura is also known for its green vegetables wholesale market near the Panskura Junction railway station.
 It is open every day after 10 pm until 7 am the next morning with a regular gathering of lakhs of people.
 Panskura is one of the busiest railway stations which extends up to Digha or Haldia directly through this station or by bus.
 The river Kansabati is a good picnic spot and Mahakali (Bhavatarini) temple nearby old Panskura bazar is a pilgrimage spot.
 Panskura is also well known for its cultural side.
 Many cultural schools and institutes are there.
 Panskura is famous for the recitation institute Chandabani [ছন্দবাণী].

 Mahishadal

 Mahishadal is only 16 km from Tamluk town where tourists can visit the Mahishadal Rajbari, the museum there and Gopal Jiu temple.
 Geonkhali is a place 8 km from Mahishadal, a perfect picnic spot at the junction (mohona) of three rivers.

 Digha

-Digha is a seaside resort town of Purba Medinipur district and, at the northern end of the Bay of Bengal, is the most popular seaside resort of West Bengal.
+Digha is a seaside resort town of East Midnapore district and, at the northern end of the Bay of Bengal, is the most popular seaside resort of West Bengal.
 Renowned for its beaches, Digha is visited by thousands of tourists every year.